Create an Interactive Projection Mapping with the OSC

 Finally, in addition to software, it is possible to use devices capable of driving software with OSC.
 This is the case, for example, with the Stream Deck created by Elgato.
 This device allows you to simply control the functionalities of interactive projection software by assigning a key.
 The main advantage of this system is that the keys are miniature screens, and you can therefore display an icon on them.
 It’s very easy to use!

-Example: how Data Flaw created an interactive projection using Open Sound Control?
+Example: how Data Flaw created immersive experiences using Open Sound Control?

 With HeavyM, you can edit the interactive projection, modify or add shapes with just a few clicks without having to start over or go through a rendering stage.
 It is a flexible yet powerful tool, without unnecessary complexity.